Updated January, 2021

 Estimated Costs of Crop Production in Iowa - 2021

-The estimated costs of corn, corn silage, soybeans, alfalfa and pasture maintenance in this report are based on data from several sources.
+The estimated costs of corn, corn silage, soybean, alfalfa and pasture maintenance in this report are based on data from several sources.
 They include the annual Iowa Farm Business Association record summaries, production and costs data from the Departments of Economics, Agricultural and Biosystems Engineering, and Agronomy at Iowa State University and a survey of selected agricultural cooperatives and other input suppliers around the state.

 These cost estimates are representative of average costs for farms in Iowa.
 Very large or small farms may have lower or higher ﬁxed costs per acre.

 Due to differences in soil potentials, quantity of inputs used and other factors, production costs will vary from farm to farm.
 Price shifts for inputs can change production costs in both the short and long run.
-The attached data reﬂect average cost of purchased inputs and a return to land and labor resources, but do not provide a margin for proﬁt or a return to management.
+The data reﬂect average cost of purchased inputs and a return to land and labor resources, but do not provide a margin for proﬁt or a return to management.
 They reﬂect production costs only, and do not include costs of storage.

 In the short run, cash income must be sufﬁcient to pay cash costs, including seed, fertilizer, chemicals, insurance, cash rent and hired labor, as well as machinery fuel and repairs and interest on operating capital.
 In the long run, income should be sufﬁcient to pay all costs of production for resources to be used in their most proﬁtable alternative.

 Machinery costs reﬂect both new and used equipment.
 The machine operations assumed are based on the 2000 Crop Production Practices Survey conducted by the Iowa Agricultural Statistics Service and Iowa State University Extension and Outreach publication Estimating the Field Capacity of Farm Machines (AgDM File A3-24).
 The Estimated Machinery Costs table can be used to budget other tillage and harvesting systems.